swcarpentry/website/pages/lessons_incubation.md

 We use the term *lesson* to mean a single teaching module, typically half a day in length; we use the term *workshop* to refer to an entire two-day short course, which typically comprises three or four lessons.
-The Carpentry community could create and maintain lessons and workshops on an almost infinite variety of topics.
+The Carpentries community could create and maintain lessons and workshops on an almost infinite variety of topics.
 However, in the absence of infinite resources we must prioritize, and have chosen to do so according to the following criteria: